The complexity of separability for semilinear sets and Parikh automata: Regular separability of Parikh automata

-In order to construct our $\Z$-VASS for inseparability, we first guess a set of transitions and then verify that all of them are bi-cancelable.
-For the verification, we need the following, which can be shown in a straightforward way by constructing a $\Z$-VASS that has an accepting run if and only if $t$ is bi-cancelable (see \cref{app:bicancelNP}). \begin{lemma} Given a transition $t\in T$, we can decide in $\NP$ whether it is bi-cancelable. \end{lemma}
+To construct our $\Z$-VASS $\cW_1$ and $\cW_2$, we first guess a set of transitions and then verify that all of them are bi-cancelable.
+For the verification, we translate the definition of bi-cancelability into an existential Presburger formula $\varphi_t$ which is satisfiable if, and only if, $t$ is bi-cancelable (see\ \ifFullVersion \cref{app:parikh-automata} \else the full version \fi ). \begin{restatable}{lemma}{biCancelNP} Given a transition $t\in T$, we can decide in $\NP$ whether it is bi-cancelable. \end{restatable}

-\subparagraph{From separability to emptiness} As mentioned above, we shall reduce the regular separability problem of $\Z$-VASS to the emptiness problem in $\Z$-VASS (or actually we reduce inseparability to non-emptiness).
-To this end, we first compute a set $C\subseteq T$ of transitions in $\cV$ and then verify in $\NP$ that they are all bi-cancelable (\cref{lem:bicancelNP}).
-We then guess a skeleton $\rho$ from the source state $\iota$ to the target state $f$.
-Finally we construct a $4d$-dimensional $\Z$-VASS $\cW$ accepting exactly those $\rho$-runs of $\cV$ corresponding to a vector in the intersection
+\subparagraph{Constructing the $\Z$-VASS} Let us now describe in more detail how the $\Z$-VASS $\cW_1$ and $\cW_2$ are constructed.
+Instead of literally guessing the set $J$ of twin-unbounded cycles (which could require exponentially many bits), we guess a set $\hat{T}\subseteq T$ of transitions in $\cV$ and then verify in $\NP$ that they are all bi-cancelable using \cref{lem:bicancelNP}.
+Then, we build $\Z$-VASS that satisfy \cref{language-w1,language-w2} for the specific choice $J=S[\hat{T}]$.
+This means, we will have